-Founded by Allan Pinkerton, a Scottish immigrant in 1850, the Pinkerton Agency quickly became one of the most important crime detection and law enforcement groups in the United States.
 Born in Scotland on August 25, 1819, Allan Pinkerton worked as a barrel maker before immigrating to the United States in 1842.
 Settling near Chicago, Illinois, he went to work at Lill’s Brewery as a barrel maker.
-However, Pinkerton soon determined that working for himself would be more profitable for his family and they moved to a small town called Dundee, some forty miles from Chicago.
+However, Pinkerton soon determined that working for himself would be more profitable for his family, and they moved to a small town called Dundee, some 40 miles northwest of Chicago.

-When he returned, he notified the local sheriff of his suspicions and the two teamed up to stake out the island which soon led to the arrest of the counterfeit band.
+When he returned, he notified the local sheriff of his suspicions, and the two teamed up to stake out the island, which soon led to the arrest of the counterfeit band.
 However, they failed to catch the ringleader.
-Pinkerton found himself involved in the search for the leader and soon tracked him down, as well.
+Pinkerton found himself involved in the search for the leader and soon tracked him down.

-This accidental involvement in justice led to Pinkerton’s appointment as a deputy sheriff for Kane County and in 1850 he became Chicago’s first police detective.
-That same year, he, along with Chicago attorney, Edward Rucker, founded, the North-Western Police Agency.
+This accidental involvement in justice led to Pinkerton’s appointment as a deputy sheriff for Kane County, and in 1850 he became Chicago’s first police detective.
+That same year, he and Chicago attorney Edward Rucker founded the North-Western Police Agency.

-In the meantime, Allan’s brother, Robert, had his formed his own business called “Pinkerton & Co” as early as 1843.
-Robert’s organization was originally established as a railroad contractor, but somewhere along the line, he began to work as a railroad detective.
-Through his contacts in the railroad business, Robert had also secured a number of contracts with Wells Fargo to provide guards on stage coaches.
-Robert’s business grew so rapidly that he hired several men as railroad and stage coach detectives and guards.
+In the meantime, Allan’s brother, Robert, had formed his own business called “Pinkerton & Co” as early as 1843.
+Robert’s organization was initially established as a railroad contractor, but somewhere along the line, he began to work as a railroad detective.
+Through his contacts in the railroad business, Robert had also secured several contracts with Wells Fargo to provide guards on stagecoaches.
+Robert’s business grew so rapidly that he hired several men as railroad and stagecoach detectives and guards.

-When Allan and Rucker’s business dissolved a year after it was formed, Allan joined his brother Robert in his already established company and the name was changed to the Pinkerton National Detective Agency.
-The “new” company provided a variety of detective services, from private military contractors to security guards, but specialized in the capture of counterfeiters and train robbers.
-Though there were a few other detective agencies at the time, most had unsavory reputations and the Pinkerton Agency was the first to set uniform fees and establish practices which quickly earned respect for the organization.
+When Allan and Rucker’s business dissolved a year after it was formed, Allan joined his brother Robert in his already established company, and the name was changed to the Pinkerton National Detective Agency.
+The “new” company provided various detective services, from private military contractors to security guards, but specialized in capturing counterfeiters and train robbers.
+Though there were a few other detective agencies at the time, most had unsavory reputations.
+The Pinkerton Agency was the first to set uniform fees and establish practices that quickly earned respect for the organization.

 In 1861, while investigating a railway case, the agency uncovered an assassination plot against Abraham Lincoln, where conspirators intended to kill Lincoln in Baltimore during a stop on his way to his inauguration.
 However, with Pinkerton’s warning, Lincoln’s itinerary was changed.
 During the Civil War, President Lincoln hired the Pinkerton Detective Agency to organize a “secret service” to obtain military information on the Confederates and sometimes act as Lincoln’s bodyguard.
 Working diligently, Allan Pinkerton traveled under the pseudonym of “Major E.J.
 Allen.”

-After the war, Allan Pinkerton returned to his duties at the detective agency, which was often hired by the government to perform many of the same duties that are now regularly assigned to the Secret Service, the FBI, and the CIA.
-The agency also worked for the railroads and overland stage companies, playing an active role in chasing down a number of outlaws including Jesse James, the Reno Brothers, and Butch Cassidy and his Wild Bunch.
+After the war, Allan Pinkerton returned to his duties at the detective agency, which the government often hired to perform many of the same duties that are now regularly assigned to the Secret Service, the FBI, and the CIA.
+The agency also worked for the railroads and overland stage companies, playing an active role in chasing down several outlaws, including Jesse James, the Reno Brothers, and Butch Cassidy and his Wild Bunch.

 When Allan Pinkerton passed away in 1884, the agency was taken over by his sons, Robert and William.
-They soon became involved in the labor unrest of the late 19th century when they were hired by a number of businesses to keep strikers and suspected unionists out of their factories.
+They soon became involved in the labor unrest of the late 19th century when they were hired by several businesses to keep strikers and suspected unionists out of their factories.

-However, the rapidly expanding agency became known for less admirable activities as they often became the “law” in of themselves.
-Accused of using heavy handed tactics, such as firebombing Jesse James’ mother’s home and using intimidation against union sympathizers, the public support began to turn away from the agency.
+However, the rapidly expanding agency became known for less admirable activities as they often became the “law” in and of themselves.
+Accused of using heavy-handed tactics, such as firebombing Jesse James’ mother’s home and using intimidation against union sympathizers, the public support began to turn away from the agency.

-Many labor sympathizers accused the Pinkertons of inciting riots and their reputation continued to suffer.
+Many labor sympathizers accused the Pinkertons of inciting riots, and their reputation continued to suffer.
 The most notorious example of this was the Homestead Strike of 1892, when Pinkerton agents killed 11 people while enforcing strikebreaking measures.
-In order to restore order, two brigades of state militia had to be called out.
+To restore order, two brigades of state militia had to be called out.

-Continuing their involvement against the labor movement into the 20th century, their reputation was harmed for years in the public consciousness.
+Continuing their involvement in the labor movement into the 20th century, their reputation was harmed for years in the public consciousness.

 However, the agency endured.
-In 1907, the agency was inherited by the founder’s grandson, Allan Pinkerton II and his great-grandson, Robert II, in 1930.
-When Robert Pinkerton II died in 1967, without a male heir, family direction of the corporation came to an end.
+In 1907, the agency was inherited by the founder’s grandson, Allan Pinkerton II, and his great-grandson, Robert II, in 1930.
+When Robert Pinkerton II died in 1967 without a male heir, the family direction of the corporation came to an end.